day8/re-frame/README.md

 imposes no requirement here.
 It could be a [datascript] database (untested).
 But, as you'll see, it does have to be a "reactive datastore" (one that can tell you when it has changed).
 In fact, `app-db` doesn't have to be a single atom either -- the pattern allows for as many as you like,  although our implementation assumes one.

-##### Benifits Arising From This Approach
+##### Benefits Arising From This Approach

-I'm going to quote verbatum from Elm's website:
+I'm going to quote verbatim from Elm's website:

 1. There is a single source of truth.
 Traditional approaches force you to write a decent amount of custom and error prone code to synchronize state between many different stateful components.
 (The state of this widget needs to be synced with the application state, which needs to be synced with some other widget, etc.) By placing all of your state in one location, you eliminate an entire class of bugs in which two components get into inconsistent states.
 We also think you will end up writing much less code.
 That has been our observation in Elm so far.